Aliases for KCNT1 Gene

 GeneCards Summary for KCNT1 Gene

-KCNT1 (Potassium Channel, Sodium Activated Subfamily T, Member 1) is a Protein Coding gene.
-Diseases associated with KCNT1 include epileptic encephalopathy, early infantile, 14 and epilepsy, nocturnal frontal lobe, 5.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
+KCNT1 (Potassium Sodium-Activated Channel Subfamily T Member 1) is a Protein Coding gene.
+Diseases associated with KCNT1 include Epilepsy, Nocturnal Frontal Lobe, 5 and Developmental And Epileptic Encephalopathy 14.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNT2.

 Outwardly rectifying potassium channel subunit that may coassemble with other Slo-type channel subunits.
 Activated by high intracellular sodium or chloride levels.
 Activated upon stimulation of G-protein coupled receptors, such as CHRM1 and GRIA1.
 May be regulated by calcium in the absence of sodium ions (in vitro) (By similarity).